Don Perkins: College career

-Perkins played college football at the University of New Mexico in Albuquerque, where he played halfback and defensive back as a two-way player.
-He was a three-time All-Skyline selection and the Skyline Sophomore of the Year.
-In 1958, he led the nation in kickoff returns.
-In 1959 he received third-team All-American honors.
+Perkins played varsity college football at the University of New Mexico in Albuquerque (1957-1959), where he played halfback and defensive back as a two-way player.
+He was a two-time first-team All-Skyline Conference selection (1958-59), and a second-team selection as a sophomore in 1957.
+He was also named the Skyline Sophomore of the Year in 1957, when he was 11th in the nation in rushing with 744 yards on 122 attempts, which led the Skyline conference.
+In 1959, he led the nation in kickoff returns, with a 34.7 yards per return average.